uncrtv/tumboard/README.md

 tumboard: Keyboard shortcuts for Tumblr dashboard
 =================================================
 Created this because I find Tumblr's j and k wholly insufficient.
-And because I 'like' a lot of post, and can't be bothered to reach my mouse.
+And because I 'like' a lot of posts, and can't be bothered to reach my mouse.

 List of supported browsers:
 ---------------------------